 A prevalence of cost-based or normal pricing in much of the economy means that prices can remain stable amid fluctuations in demand so long as supply conditions remain unchanged.
 Normally, the labor force and the economy’s productive capacity are less than fully utilized, and average variable costs are constant (or even falling) for levels of output below full capacity.
 These features are not by accident, but by design.
 Spare capacity is intentionally maintained by for-profit firms as a means of accommodating peak demand rather than risk losing market share to rivals.
 In public-sector and not-for-profit production, planned margins of spare capacity still give flexibility in catering to varying levels of demand.
 The flexibility built in to production is especially clear in the long run when there is time to adapt productive capacity to persistent trends in demand through investment or disinvestment, innovate in the development of alternative resources, free up a portion of the labor force for new activities through ongoing improvements in productivity, and train extra workers for roles that temporarily face supply constraints.
 But it is also largely true in the short run because of the ability to vary the rate at which existing capacity is utilized.

-Even so, if demand happens to fluctuate outside the range that can readily be accommodated by variations in the level of production, inflationary or deflationary forces can develop.
+Even so, if demand happens to fluctuate outside the range that can readily be accommodated by variations in the level of production, inflationary or disinflationary forces can develop.

 Limits to price stability

 In broad terms, price pressures can originate from the demand or the supply side of the economy.
-On the demand side, spending that outstrips or falls far short of existing productivity capacity can generate demand-pull inflation or deflation.
-On the supply side, shortages of key resources or categories of workers can result in bottlenecks even while there is spare plant and equipment.
-In addition, variations in productivity, wages, the average pricing markup, taxes on production, interest rates and indexation policies can all affect prices through cost channels.
+On the demand side, spending that outstrips or falls far short of existing productivity capacity can generate demand-pull inflation or disinflation.
+On the supply side, shortages of key resources or categories of workers can result in bottlenecks that undermine price stability, even while activity remains within overall capacity limits.
+Further, variations in productivity, wages, the average pricing markup, taxes on production, interest rates and indexation policies can all affect prices through cost channels.

 In practice it is not always easy to distinguish supply-side and demand-side influences on the price level, but conceptually it can be helpful to keep them separate.